huy120486/db_academy_programme/README.md

 ## Day 4

-Speaker: Phuong Doan and Hue Minh
+Instructors: Phuong Doan and Hue Minh

 Topic: How to use 'Explain' (cond)
 + Join (nested loop, merge join, hash join)